top of page

 Is Pain Just Physical?

-We live in a society that has separated the body from the mind, but the reality is that our emotional and physical experiences are intertwined.
-Your mind and body are in constant, subconscious communication, and they interact in many complicated and layered ways.
+We live in a society that has separated the body from the mind.
+However, the reality is that our emotional and physical experiences are intertwined.
+Your mind and body are in constant, subconscious communication, interacting in many complicated and layered ways.

 That’s where Internal Family Systems (IFS) may be able to offer you something different.